 - How to deploy Win32 Applications in Microsoft Intune

-- How to deploy Office 365 with Intune
+- How to customize Windows 10 with Microsoft Intune and Autopilot

 - How to use Windows Update for Business

 - How to GPO with Microsoft Intune

 How to deploy applications with Autopilot

 Our previous post covers everything on how to package Win32 apps with Intune.
 Assigning those applications to a group that leverage Autopilot, will provide installations as soon as possible following the Autopilot process.

 If you are using multiple groups in a task sequence to deliver applications per type of user, this can be also matched with Intune.
 Creating assignment to groups of users will have also the ability to easily refresh or replace a users’ computer.

 As we covered in our Autopilot guide, using the Enrollment status page allows us to prevent the user to use the computer while the original setup completes.
 This includes Office installation and MSI applications.
 Win32 applications will complete even after this section of Autopilot, as the Enrollment status page doesn’t include Win32 app support yet.